Nepose/gopherweb/README.md

 		Changes directory to the one marked by number printed after doing either `visit` or `cd`.
 You can also use `cd ..` to move to previous directory.

-	show [number]
+	show [number] OR cat [number]
-        	Shows a file marked by number.
+    	Shows content of a file marked by number.
 Works in the same way as `cd`, but for obvious reason there is no `show ..`.

 	ls
 		Displays content of the directory you're currently into (its Gophermap).